 "Why the Hell isn't THIS on DVD yet?" -- Number 28

 THE LEGEND OF BILLIE JEAN (1985 TriStar) Starring Helen Slater, Christian Slater, Keith Gordon, Peter Coyote, Yeardley Smith, Dean Stockwell, Barry Tubb, Richard Bradford.
 Directed by Matthew Robbins.

 Corpus Christi locations give the film a fresh look, but it cruises as far as it does on the charisma of the Slaters.
 Green-eyed Helen Slater makes a fetching heroine.
-Unfortunately the twin box office bombs of SUPERGIRL and BILLIE JEAN prematurely ended her opportunities as a big-screen star; only 22, she was relegated to supporting roles (RUTHLESS PEOPLE, THE SECRET OF MY SUCCESS) and occasional straight-to-video leads (HAPPY TOGETHER) going forward.
+Unfortunately the twin box office bombs of SUPERGIRL and BILLIE JEAN prematurely ended her opportunities as a big-screen star.
+Only 22, she was relegated to supporting roles (RUTHLESS PEOPLE, THE SECRET OF MY SUCCESS) and occasional straight-to-video leads (HAPPY TOGETHER) going forward.
 Though she reportedly hated the haircut, she's more attractive with it IMO.
-Making his feature debut, Christian Slater also shows star quality.
+Making his feature debut, Christian Slater shows star quality already.
 He'd be headlining teen flicks of his own within three years of BILLIE JEAN's release.

 if anyone is a martyr here, it's little brother Christian.
-Over the course of this film, he gets his bike stolen and trashed; he suffers a brutal beating; is shot, has to hide out in a shack on a wet, rainy night; and, finally--has to dress up like his sister--complete with dress, wig and subsequent namecalling.
-Now that's a lot of true suffering for a Texas boy not old enough to drive!
+Over the course of the film, the male Slater gets his bike stolen and trashed; suffers a brutal beating; is shot; is stuck in a rickety shack on a wet, rainy night.
+Then, finally comes the ultimate sacrifice--this Texas boy barely into his teens has to dress up like his sister in front of a crowd of hundreds!
+Now that's true suffering.

 So....why isn't this on DVD yet?